rkuo/NetworkOS/apache/apachecon2016/ApacheCon2016.md

 make things easy, reduce friction. next 20years is AI, how to have more fun and less friction.

-** todo Install and learn juju and Ranch**
+** todo: Install and learn juju and Ranch**
 MAAS is for physical,
 LXD -> container
 cloud
-Scarcity is in Ops, free software is free but Operation becomes expensive.
+Scarcity is in Ops, free software is free but Operation becomes relative expensive.

-write your own -> buy a sql db -> open source sql db -> big-data
+history = write your own -> buy a sql db -> open source sql db -> big-data

-chef is 70; write your own
+chef is 70; write your own,
-SaaS is really a buy decision
+SaaS is really a buy decision,
 architecture and Ops drives complexity higher, reduce complexity

 * Spark 2.0